rhastie/build-nmos-cpp/README.md

 ### Tested Platforms and supported CPU Architectures

 The Dockerfile in this repository is designed so that if needed it can be run under the Docker Experimental BuildX CLI feature set.
-The container is published for the follow CPU Architectures:
+Newer container images are published for the follow CPU Architectures:

 - Intel and AMD x86_86 64-bit architectures
 - ARMv8 AArch64 (64-bit ARM architecture)
-- ARMv7 AArch32 (32-bit ARM architecture)

 The container has been tested on the following platforms for compatibility: